Anne Hoemakers wrote a book about Lieke

 Number 13 was an unlucky number for many, and also for the Hoemakers family at times.
 It was an average sized terraced house, with four small bedrooms, one of which was slightly larger.
 The smallest child Aukie slept with his parents in one bedroom.
 Jan and Rob each had one bedroom.
 Erna slept with grandma in yet another room.
 The house was fully furnished with furniture and all the facilities that were needed at the time.
 The loan that they received the State of the Netherlands, had of course to be paid back in full.
-At least they had a house, which was of course very pleasant, but it would take some time before they got used to this small country in order to call it home.
+At least they had a house, which was of course very pleasant, but it would take some time before they got used to this small country to call it home.

 Willy started looking for work and was able to get a job at first at Beltman - an architectural firm in Enschede - where he started work as an administrative clerk.

 Due to his multiple handicaps, he was only able to do this until 1960 (which did, however, result in a small pension in 1972).
 Willy wrote several requests to General War Accident Regulations (A.O.R.), Ministries of Foreign Affairs and Social Affairs, but it was not until 1972 that Willy and his family had more financial capacity.

 It is not clear when the benefit from the Pelita Foundation was granted.
 This foundation devoted itself to people from the former Dutch East Indies who left for the Netherlands after the end of the Second World War, the Bersiap or because of Indonesian independence.
 There were all in all some 312 thousand people.